sbcshop/NFC_HAT_Software/README.md

 - Multi-tune Buzzer to add audio alert into the project
 - Status LED for board power, and Tag Scan indication
 - Multi-platform support like MicroPython, CircuitPython, and Arduino IDE.
-- Comes with HID support, so the device can simulate a mouse or keyboard

 ### Specifications:
-- Operating voltage of pins 3.3V and board supply 5V
+- Operating voltage supply 5V
 - Operating Frequency: 13.56MHz
 - Operating current: 50mA
 - Reading Distance: >50mm(The effective distance is related to the IC card and the use environment)